How to become a counsellor in Australia

 What does becoming a counsellor involve?

-If you’re wondering what you need to study to become a counsellor in Australia, Ms Blenkin notes that there are a few pathways to consider - each requiring a different level of education.
+If you’re wondering what you need to study to become a counsellor in Australia, Blenkin notes that there are a few pathways to consider - each requiring a different level of education.

 ‘You can do diplomas or undergraduate qualifications – or you can go up to a master’s degree,’ she explains.
 ‘But the best qualifications are the ones accredited by the Australian Counselling Association (ACA).’